ECDID/ECDID/Backlog.md

 ### Labels

 Labels can be applied to an issue individually, categorizing them in meaningful ways that extend beyond the sprint.
-GitHub adds some default labels to repositories (such as "bug", "question", "invalid", and "enhancement"), but others can be used to indicate specific portions of the project (such as "database", "frontend", or "backend")
+GitHub adds some default labels to repositories (such as "bug", "question", "invalid", and "enhancement"), but others can be used to indicate specific portions of the project (such as "database", "frontend", or "backend").

+Labels should also be used to indicate the priority for a particular story/issue.
+Labels such as "Low", "Medium", or "High" should be used in this case.

 ### Assignees